 Whether you’re trying to get pregnant and you want to know what to expect, or if you’re worried you might be pregnant and want to know how to spot it, we’ve put together a timeline of the early signs of pregnancy, to help you.
-The timings given here are approximations only and may vary from person to person due to individual differences.
+The timings given here are just approximations and may vary from person to person due to individual differences.
 If you think you may be pregnant, a pregnancy test is the most reliable method to be sure.

-This can be similar to how your breasts may feel before a period.
+Tender breast can be similar to how your breasts may feel before a period.
 The breasts may be slightly larger, more sensitive and the nipples may be more prominent.

 Tiredness and feelings of exhaustion are common during pregnancy.
-This may have effects upon your emotions and morning sickness.
+This feeling may have effects upon your emotions and morning sickness.